Xrpturbo (XRT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Xrpturbo Historical Price

-According to the latest data gathered on Xrpturbo live price page, the current price of Xrpturbo is 0.00771774USD.
-The circulating supply of Xrpturbo(XRT) is 100.00M XRT , giving it a market capitalization of $775.88K.
+According to the latest data gathered on Xrpturbo live price page, the current price of Xrpturbo is 0.00838787USD.
+The circulating supply of Xrpturbo(XRT) is 100.00M XRT , giving it a market capitalization of $835.99K.

 In the past month, Xrpturbo has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that XRT could witness further price changes in the near future.